Natural Electromagnetic (EM) Meter

 The TriField Natural EM Meter was designed to do field measurements for special research.
 It detects changes in extremely weak static (DC or "natural") electric and magnetic fields, and signals with both a tone and the movement of a needle-type gauge if either the electric or magnetic field changes from previous levels.
 A radio and microwave detector is also included, which reads radio power directly.
 Because man-made AC electric and magnetic fields are very common and could interfere with readings of static fields, the meter has been designed to ignore AC fields.
 Normal construction materials don't block magnetic fields, so the meter can be placed indoors and will work equally well, and due to the built-in tone, it can be used in the dark, and will sound the tone at whatever level of field the user sets.
 Model 1 operates on a standard 9-volt battery, and Model 2 runs on a 9-volt battery or an AC adapter (both included).
 Model 2 has an input jack for an optional high-sensitivity magnetic coil.
 Both models are covered by a one-year warranty.

 The meter is sensitive to changes of as little as 0.5% of the strength of the Earth's magnetic field, and the tone will sound whether the field increases or decreases.
 Model 2 is sensitive down to 0.05% of the Earth's magnetic field when the optional external coil is used.
 After the meter detects an event, when the magnetic field then becomes stable for more than about five seconds, the tone will stop and the needle will return to zero.
 The meter will remain at rest until the field changes again.
 The threshold level (squelch level) of the tone is adjustable.
 The user determines the amount of change in the magnetic field required to sound the tone.
 If the field changes by the threshold amount, the tone will come on at a low pitch.
 If the amount of change is larger, the tone's pitch will be higher.
 This meter can also be used to determine if anything is magnetized.
 For example, if a bed frame is magnetized, the meter can be held vertically and slowly be swept by hand over the bed.
 Any changes in the direction or strength of the magnetic field will register.
-A similar process can reveal the presence of magnetic rocks just below the ground.

 The Natural EM Meter can detect geomagnetic storms caused by unusual solar activity interacting with the ionosphere (which results in rapid changes of up to 10% in the Earth's magnetic field), as well as the electrical activity of ordinary thunderstorms.
 It will signal the movement of any distant, strong magnetic sources in the sky, even if the sky is cloudy or the source dips behind a hill.
 Ball lightning should in theory be associated with a strong magnetic field, and magnetization of metal on the ground has been reported with some sightings of unusual lights in the sky.